luaraggio/cpp98_logger/README.md

 	// ...
 };
 ```

+## Writing log directly to a file
+### FileLogHandler
+The `FileLogHandler` writes log events to a file.
+It is used for persistence, auditing, and storing logs outside the console

+- Key Features:
+* Opens and manages an output file stream.
+* Writes logs by severity level.
+* Handles file I/O failures gracefully.
+* Works standalone or inside a CompositeLogHandler.

+- When to Use:
+* When logs must persist beyond program execution.
+* When debugging via files is preferred.
+* When operating in production environments where console output is not sufficient.

+## Dealing with multiple handlers and output forms
+### CompositeLogHandler
+The `CompositeLogHandler` broadcasts events to multiple handlers simultaneously

+- Key Features
+* Stores a collection of handlers.
+* Forwards every event to all attached handlers.
+* Enables multi-target logging pipelines.
+* Implements the Composite design pattern.

 Important Observation: No changes are required in the Logger class, since its entire construction is modular and based on design patterns that delegate responsibilities.
 In other words, parts of the code may call the logger, but the logger itself never needs to be modified.